-8.7.3.
-Covered Eligible Employee/Qualified Beneficiary Notice to Administrator
+11.7.2.
+Covered Eligible Retiree/Qualified Beneficiary Notice to Administrator

-You must notify the Division of:
+You or the qualified beneficiary must notify the Division of:

-• your divorce or legal separation from your spouse;

-- a child ceasing to be a dependent child under the eligibility requirements of the plan; - a second qualifying event; or - notice of disability entitlement or cessation of disability.
+- your divorce or legal separation from your spouse ; or - a child ceasing to be a dependent child under the eligibility requirements of the health plan.

-You must give notice as soon as possible, but no later than 60 days after the later of:
+You or the qualified beneficiary must give notice as soon as possible, but no later than 60 days after the later of:

-- the date of such qualifying event; - the date that you lose or would lose coverage due to such qualifying event; or - the date on which you are informed, via the plan or the general COBRA notice, of your obligation to provide such notice and the plan procedures for providing such notice.
+- the date of such qualifying event; - the date that the qualified beneficiary loses or would lose coverage due to such qualifying event; or - the date on which you are informed, via the health plan or the general COBRA notice, of your obligation to provide such notice and the health plan procedures for providing such notice.